Fabora resources

 What to take from this page

-LEV only helps if it is the right type for the process, positioned properly, and kept in working condition.
+LEV only helps if it is the right type, positioned properly, maintained, and thoroughly examined and tested (a TExT) at least every 14 months.

 Control approach